GrahamDumpleton/mod_wsgi/docs/index.rst

 .. note::

-   Documentation for mod_wsgi is being transitioned here from the old Google Code site.
-For more details and links to the old documentation see :doc:`project-status`.
+   After much procrastination, but also a lack of time to do it anyway, a last ditch effort is being made to get documentation for mod_wsgi off the old Google Code site before it is archived and shutdown.
+   Chances are still that this will not happen and documentation will be dumped here at the last minute in an unconverted state and so will not be formatted properly, or will simply be in more of a mess than it is now.
+Sorry, but if there were 48 hours in a day then maybe something could be done about it, but there isn't, so you will just have to be patient.
+For more details and links to the old documentation, while it still exists, see :doc:`project-status`.

 The mod_wsgi package implements a simple to use Apache module which can host any Python web application which supports the Python WSGI_